sdetwiler/hacks/captyn/README_CAPTYN_AAU.md

 3. Enter your AAU Club Code (Oaklantis is W3D794)
 4. Provide the CSV file generated from `captyn2aau.py`
 5. Review the summary from the import.
 If swimmers already exist, that's ok.
 Sometimes AAU doesn't perfectly match existing swimmers from the Captyn export, so make sure you don't have duplicates.

+Note: Gender is optional in Captyn, but required for AAU.
+Swimmers in Captyn with no specified gender are exported as "O" for "other".
+When importing to AAU, this will generate an error.
+You must manually correct this in the exported CSV to be "M" or "F", or record the gender in Captyn and then re-export.